-The connected homes and buildings that were once considered science fiction are finally seeing the light of day.
+Smart homes were once considered science fiction are finally seeing the light of day.
 However, now that a connected future is here, consumers are slow to adopt the technology and skeptical about the devices furnishing their surroundings.
 In many cases, they are worried about data security—and rightly so.

 Consumers become warier about data security with every breach, whether it happens at a credit card company, a store or a website.
 When you consider the frequency of data breaches around the world, it is easy to understand that consumers have plenty of cause for data security concerns.

 Data breaches are becoming frequent occurrences.
 In fact, statistics show that a hack occurs every 39 seconds and global cybercrime damages are estimated to cost $6 trillion per year by 2021.